 Grout Vs Concrete

 Grout and concrete are both cement based powders made up of various ingredients.
 When mixed with water, the cement chemically reacts to become a paste that later hardens.
 This is called curing.
 As curing takes place, both products grow strong and durable.
 They’re both used in a wide variety of projects ranging from tile, stone, brick, countertops, cast products and foundations.
 But although they have some similarities, there are also some huge difference.
-When considering grout vs concrete for your next project, it’s important to understand what you need the product to do.
-Concrete has a higher compressive strength which makes it ideal for foundations, but grout is better at filling in gaps and binding objects together.
+When comparing grout vs concrete for your next project, it’s important to understand what you need the material to do.
+Concrete has a higher compressive strength which makes it ideal for foundations, but grout is better at filling in gaps and binding objects like brick and stone together.

 You’ve likely heard the terms grout and concrete before, but probably don’t know everything there is to know about them.
 Both grout and concrete start out as a cement based product, but concrete has stone.
 This makes concrete much stronger than grout, but also limits where you can use it.